-Where do you get those skills and opportunity for such good pay?
-Attending classes at ECPI University, earning a Bachelor of Science in Mechanical Engineering Technology in 2.5 years, you could join the thousands of happily employed mechanical engineering technologists.
+Where do you get those skills and opportunities?
+Attending classes at ECPI University, earning a Bachelor of Science in Mechanical Engineering Technology in 2.5 years, you could join the ranks of thousands of mechanical engineering technologists.
 They are out there, working every day in fields as varied and interesting as Bill Nye’s career has been.
-When you contact ECPI about your possible career path, don’t ask about that ol’ hydraulic pressure resonance suppressor.
+When you contact ECPI about your academic journey, don’t ask about that ol’ hydraulic pressure resonance suppressor.
 We know—you think we made all that tech talk up.
 We did not, because we have too much respect for mechanical engineering technologists to do such a thing.

 Contact us today for more information—it could be the Best Decision You Ever Make!